alonsoir/embedchain-streamlit-app/README.md

 This is a template App, when using with openai_api key, you will be charged a nominal fee depending on number of prompts etc.

-Rename .env.example to .env, add your enviroment keys, ask for permission in order to access mistral.
+Rename .env.example to .env, add your environment keys, ask for permission in order to access mistral, create your container with your credentials and run the app.

 https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2